5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

-Best Camping in Buffalo National River (Upper District)
+Camping in Buffalo National River

-Along with camping, the area is home to incredible hiking trails, fishing spots, places to kayak, canoe, and explore waterfalls, caves, and wildlife.
-The Ozarks are steeped in history and full of early homesteads, homesites, railroads, former mines, and remnants from prehistoric Native Americans.
+The Ozarks are steeped in history and full of early homesteads, former mines, and remnants from Native Americans.
 The Buffalo National River area has miles and miles of hiking trails to explore.

 Known for the iconic bluffs surrounding the campground, Steel Creek Campground has great proximity to some epic hiking trails, one of the main park service offices, and a fun watering hole with a rope swing.
-There is also a take-out area to launch watercraft.

-The night sky here is incredible!
+The night sky here is incredible.

 From Jasper, AR, Steel Creek Campground is roughly 25-30 minutes away.